top of page

 Our Wines

 We make one wine really well rather than five wines adequately.
-Bordeaux Supérieur, which means we follow stricter standards than basic Bordeaux AOC - lower yields, higher minimum alcohol, extended aging before release.
-The classification exists to reward estates prioritizing quality over quantity.
-We think it works.
+We follow strict standards to maintain the quality - lower yields, higher minimum alcohol, extended aging before release.
+Our

 THE BLEND